corvin-koegler/english-portfolio/report/report_meta.md

 - Visualization of Program-Dependency Graphs for Debugging
 - Visualizing the Evolution of Software Using SoftChange
 - Visualizing Software Evolution with EvoStreets
+- Code Bubbles
+- Software Visualization for Maintenance
+- Interactive Visualization Techniques for Searching and Exploring Hierarchical and Temporal Data in Software Repositories
+- Visualization for Software Understanding and Analysis

 ### Products